bstopp/puppet-aem/README.md

 **Note:** Currently only Apache HTTP is supported by this module.

 #### `ensure`
 Optional.
-Adds or removes the dispatcher configuration.
+Changes the state of the dispatcher configuration.
 Valid options: `present` or `absent`.
 Default: `present`.

 #### `decline_root`
 Optional.
 Sets the *DispatcherDelcineRoot* value for the dispatcher configuration.
 Valid options: `0`, `1`, `off` or `on`.
 Default: `off`.